Jeanette Wilson: Anti-science claims

-Wilson has spread anti-vaccine messages, claims that 5G technology is harmful, and has said that drug and gambling addiction can be caused by bad spirits.
+Wilson has spread anti-vaccine messages, claims that 5G technology is harmful, and has said that good and bad spirits can influence people, potentially leading to drug and gambling addiction.

 The Good Thinking Society's project director, Michael Marshall, has expressed concerns that Wilson's shows may discourage people from seeking medical help while "wasting their money," and that her anti-vaccine rhetoric may endanger children.
 Several venues in the UK cancelled appearances by Wilson after Marshall contacted them about these concerns.
 The NZ Skeptics made a similar effort to urge venues to cancel Wilson's events during her tour of New Zealand.
 The chair of the organisation, Craig Shearer, voiced concerns about the risk of participants forgoing medical care and suffering financial exploitation.
 After Marshall contacted the UK Advertising Standards Authority, Wilson said she was cautioned to comply with UK regulations and was told to remove claims of working with spirit world doctors, any of her videos that mentioned diseases, and that she was only allowed to say she could "give people feeling of well being".

 In June 2020, The Spinoff reported that in an online workshop May 28, attended by investigator Susan Gerbic who recorded the event and notified the publication, Wilson made unsubstantiated claims including: